Meditatingpanda/project-bootstrap-cli/README.md

 ## Installation

-Install this cli with npm
+Install this CLI with npm

 ```bash
   npm i recode-cli -g
 ```
- Use AnyWhere by running
+ Use AnyWhere by running.

  ```bash
   recode